H&M names Maisie Williams Global Sustainability Ambassador

 Loooped into life with one mission: to change the future of fashion

-We’re thrilled to announce a partnership with Maisie Williams to lead a worldwide initiative towards a more sustainable fashion future.
-She will join us throughout the year to drive change in fashion — both in the virtual world and real life!
+We’re thrilled to announce a partnership with Maisie Williams to lead a worldwide initiative toward a more sustainable fashion future.
+She will join us throughout the year to drive change in fashion — in both the virtual world and real life!
 Encouraging reusing, remaking and recycling unwanted garments in a united effort to close the loop in fashion.

 If you’re familiar with Maisie already, you’ll know she is a symbol for her generation and a vital voice within female empowerment, sustainability and diversity.
-She’s someone that truly embodies H&M’s core values and we wanted a strong voice to help us inspire and educate our customers to cut the total amount of clothes that go to waste.
-So, throughout the year, Maisie Williams will be part of several H&M projects and campaigns with circularity and innovation in focus, and we’ll collect her input and thoughts on how to further improve and innovate our sustainability work.
+She truly embodies H&M’s core values, and we wanted a strong voice to help us inspire and educate our customers to cut the total amount of clothes that go to waste.
+So, throughout the year, Maisie Williams will be part of several H&M projects and campaigns focusing on circularity and innovation, and we’ll collect her input and thoughts on how to further improve and innovate our sustainability work.